1 IN 2

 • The body – the middle part

-• The tail – the narrow end.
+• The tail – the narrow end that sits up next to your spleen.

 A tube called the pancreatic duct connects the pancreas to the first part of the small bowel (duodenum).
 Another tube, called the common bile duct, joins with the pancreatic duct and connects the liver and gall bladder to the duodenum.